melodee-project/melodee-player/README.md

-# Melodee Android Auto Player
+# Melodee Player

-An Android Auto music player application that allows users to stream music from a custom API.
+An native Android music player application that allows users to stream music from Melodee.
 The application is built using modern Android development practices and supports Android Auto integration.

 ## Features